 The Voyager program is celebrating its 20th anniversary.
-Voyager 1 and Voyager 2 were both launched in the summer of 1977.
-Their main mission was to explore Jupiter, Saturn, Uranus, and Neptune.
-The Voyager...more
+Voyager 1 and Voyager 2 were both launched in the summer of 1977 from Cape Canaveral.
+Their main mission was to explore Jupiter and its moons, Saturn...more

 There is a really neat internet program called Solar System Live that shows the position of all of the planets and the Sun for any given day.
 If you go to that page, you'll see an image similar to the...more

 The picture of the American Flag (the one put there by the Apollo astronauts) is waving (or straight out) in the wind.
 How could that be possible if there is no atmosphere on the Moon?
 Was it some sort...more

 I was wondering if there is a new planet?
 Are there planets (a tenth planet?) after Pluto belonging to our solar system?
 What are the names of the new planets discovered in the solar system?
 Are there...more